Eclipsephage/particle-visualizer/readme.md

 A mesmerizing 3D particle visualization tool that creates beautiful morphing shapes with dynamic color schemes and smooth animations.

+## Inspired By

+This project was inspired by the work of Puneet ([@VoXelo](https://codepen.io/VoXelo)) on CodePen.
+The original concept and core visualization techniques were adapted and expanded upon to create this modular implementation.

 ## Features

 - **Interactive 3D Visualization**: View and interact with particle systems in real-time